How does Rest Less make money

 The Norwegian fjords

 Much of Europe is chockablock in July, but the busiest places are in the Mediterranean.
-For a different experience, consider heading north instead – specifically to the Norwegian fjords.
-The Norwegian cruise season usually runs from May until October, and while you can visit in winter for snow-related activities (and a chance to see the northern lights!), July is the best time to appreciate this region’s jaw-dropping natural splendour.
+For a different experience, consider heading north – specifically to the Norwegian fjords.
+The Norwegian cruise season usually runs from May until October.
+While you can visit in winter for snow-related activities (and a chance to see the Northern Lights!), July is the best time to appreciate this region’s jaw-dropping natural splendour.

 In July, you can take advantage of the fact that the sun never properly sets.
 The long, warm days mean you have much more time to explore, and as you cruise through the fjords under the bright evening light, you’ll get a whole new perspective on your surroundings.
-The towns and cities will be busy, but the seemingly endless days are well worth putting up with crowds for.
+The towns and cities will be busy, but the seemingly endless days make the crowds worth it.

 August